 There has been considerable comment, much of it critical, by oversight organizations, such as the GAO, and by politicians, of the cost of combat support contracting in Iraq, the Balkans, and elsewhere.
 The criticism usually highlights particular "overcharges" or lapses in effective contract management.
-In fairness, it should be noted that GAO's most recent review of LOGCAP states, improvements in managing costs have occurred and that additional improvements are possible.105 when potentially available these alternatives may be very expensive and unattractive.
+In fairness, it should be noted that GAO's most recent review of LOGCAP states improvements in managing costs have occurred and that additional improvements are possible.